64kramsystem/personal_notes/topics/linux_system.md

 ### Split MAFF association

-Associate an extension based on the filename rather than the MIME type:
+Associate an extension based on the file extension rather than the MIME type:

 ```sh
 cat > /usr/share/mime/packages/maff.xml << 'XML'